Stevia, the Healthy Sweet

 As Americans, we love our sweets, but we know now that refined sugar can give us more health trouble than it’s worth.
 We don’t want to give up our treats, but we also want to feel healthy, so what can we do?
 In mid 1980’s the answer virtually fell into my lap.
 I encountered stevia, a plant 15 times sweeter than sugar with no calories.

 Back then, stevia only came in dried, whole leaf or powdered form and had a limited number of uses.
 Also, whole leaf stevia often has a slight licorice flavor – a real turnoff for me.
 I found the whole leaf forms difficult and inconvenient to use since they did not dissolve in liquid, so I continued consuming foods and beverages full of sugar and (worse) artificial sweeteners.

-Going back to the early 90’s… one of the new forms of stevia I found on the market was a stevia blend – Specifically Stevita Organic Spoonable stevia.
+Going back to the early 90’s, one of the new forms of stevia I found on the market was a stevia blend: Specifically Stevita Organic Spoonable stevia.
 This new form combines stevioside extract with a non-carb filler to make it easier to measure.
-With this easy to manage form, stevia I could now replace sugar in my recipes and beverages.
+With this easy to manage form of stevia I could now replace sugar in my recipes and beverages.
 I started substituting stevia for sugar in my diet and lost 20 pounds!
-This success inspired me to write the original Cooking With Stevia cookbook, and later the Paleo friendly, Low-Carb Cooking With Stevia cookbook… I had no idea Cooking With Stevia would become a best-selling cookbook, or that it would be temporarily banned and destroyed by the FDA
+This success inspired me to write the original Cooking With Stevia cookbook, and later the Paleo friendly, Low-Carb Cooking With Stevia cookbook.
+I had no idea Cooking With Stevia would become a best-selling cookbook, or that it would be temporarily banned and destroyed by the FDA

 Good Reading and Healthy Eating,